namaldonado/cse15l-lab-reports/lab3.md

 ./technical/government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
 ./technical/government/Gen_Account_Office/d01591sp.txt
 ```
-Here we find all the files in the `./technical` directory more than 230k
+Here we find all the files in the `./technical` directory more than 230k.
+Again same logic as above, with `+` representing more than and `k` representing kilobytes.
+There are other representations of sizes, for example megebytes can be represented with the letter `M`.